oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Upgrade_Toolkit.md

 4. Copy the <b>sddcs</b> variable block from _/cd3user/oci_tools/cd3\_automation\_toolkit/user-scripts/terraform_files/variables_example.tf_ and replace it in your variables_\<region>.tf file

 ## Upgrade to Release v12

+## Upgrade to Release v11.1 from v11
-1. Follow the steps in Launch Docker Container to build new image with latest code and launch the container by specifying new path for <directory_in_local_system_where_the_files_must_be_generated> to create a fresh outdir.
+1. Follow the steps in [Launch Docker Container](/cd3_automation_toolkit/documentation/user_guide/Launch_Docker_container.md) to build new image with latest code and launch the container by specifying same path for <directory_in_local_system_where_the_files_must_be_generated> to keep using same 1.
+Follow the steps in Launch Docker Container to build new image with latest code and launch the container by specifying new path for <directory_in_local_system_where_the_files_must_be_generated> to create a fresh outdir.
 2. Use Non Greenfield workflow to export the required OCI services into new excel sheet and the tfvars.
 Run terraform import commands also.
-3. Once terraform is in synch, Switch to Greenfield workflow and use for any future modifications to the infra.
+3. Once terraform is in synch, Switch to Greenfield workflow and use for any future modifications to the infra.outdir.

-## Upgrade to Release v11.1 from v11
-1. Follow the steps in [Launch Docker Container](/cd3_automation_toolkit/documentation/user_guide/Launch_Docker_container.md) to build new image with latest code and launch the container by specifying same path for <directory_in_local_system_where_the_files_must_be_generated> to keep using same outdir.

 ## Upgrade to Release v11
 1. Follow the steps in [Launch Docker Container](/cd3_automation_toolkit/documentation/user_guide/Launch_Docker_container.md) to build new image with latest code and launch the container by specifying new path for <directory_in_local_system_where_the_files_must_be_generated> to create a fresh outdir.